Menu

 • An estimate of the number of jobs you plan to create, if applicable

-You may also want to be a remote worker in Barcelona, such as a writer, translator, illustrator, social media manager, accountant or tutor.
+Another option is to become a remote worker in Barcelona, such as a writer, translator, illustrator, social media manager, accountant or tutor.
 With the internet and modern communications technologies, working remotely has never been easier.
 If you select this option, you have to register as an 'autonomo,' which is Spanish for a freelancer or self-employed person.

 Good to know:

-Spain has recently introduced a new digital nomad visa which allows individuals to work remotely in the country for up to one year.
+Spain's digital nomad visa allows individuals to work remotely in the country for up to one year.
 This visa aims to attract highly skilled professionals and entrepreneurs worldwide to work in Spain while enjoying its beautiful scenery, culture and lifestyle.

 Useful links: